jdhao/blog_source/ffmpeg_notes_1.md

 # Extract a frame every N seconds

-How do we extract a frame from a video every N seconds?
+How do we extract a frame from a video every 5 seconds?

 ```
 ffmpeg -i input.mp4 -vf "fps=1/5" output_%3d.jpg